abacusai/xai-bench/README.md

 ```
 ./script.sh
 ```
+Each `Experiment` object is saved after execution for checkpointing.
+This way, additional experiments can be run without having to rerun previous computation.

 ### Plotting (WIP)

-All plotting scripts and plots are inside the `plotting` directory, Simply run the scripts `python <script_name>` to generate the plots.
+Some scripts for visulizing the results are available in `plotting/`.
+You can use them to generate plots by the `results_dir` to your `results_dir`.